e1essar/devops-pt-start/README.md

 # DevOps
-Docker and Ansible Playbook for PT_START course
+Bot, Docker and Ansible Playbook for PT_START course